svikas641/aBlogWebApplicationInPython/README.md

 # aBlogWebApplicationInPython
-It is a blog website made using HTML, CSS , Django and Pyton.
+It is a blog web Application made using HTML, CSS , Django and Pyton.